hnmike/hnmike/data engineer lab 1 (202411160846).md

 tags:
 summary:
 ---
-# Learning about data set and prequ
+# Learning about data set and prerequisite of

 ## Data Modeling